gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

             - Value: 'other' selects variant: 'additionalDocs'
 ```

+The full list of variants and attributes is now omitted to make the message clearer.
-The message also adds a suggestion to run the [`dependencyInsight` task](userguide/viewing_debugging_dependencies.html#dependency_insights) to view the full list of variants and attributes, as these are now omitted to make the message more clear:
+Instead, the message also adds a suggestion to run the [`dependencyInsight` task](userguide/viewing_debugging_dependencies.html#dependency_insights) to view the full list if needed:

 ```
 * Try: